MLRM-Halu/MLRM-Halu/README.md

 ## TO DO
-- [✅] Release visualization tools and reasoning length control  strategies.
+- [√] Release visualization tools and reasoning length control  strategies.
-- [✅] Release small-scale RH-Bench benchmark.
+- [√] Release small-scale RH-Bench benchmark.
 -  [ ]  Expand and refine RH-Bench to support more multimodal reasoning model.
+Coming soon!